Salvatore Martinez: National Prayer Breakfast

+Memberships

 He is a member of the International Charismatic Consultation (ICC), an ecumenical organization which brings together the principal Christian charismatic leaders of the world (representing over 400 million Christians).

 He is International Vice-president of Youth Arise International (YAI), a project of formation for evangelization for the youth, which organizes events throughout the world, in particular gatherings leading to the World Youth Day organized by the Vatican with the presence of the Pope (the first YAI gathering was held in 1997 in France).

 He is the founding member of the committee and of the Association Scienza e Vita (Science and Life), a national Body with local offices throughout Italy, to which men and women of various ideals and inspirations involved in the field of bioethics are involved.

 He is a historical member of the "Forum of Family Associations", a national body which brings together 48 Associations, 18 Regional Forums and 564 Associations for the promotion and safeguard of the rights of the family.

-From 2011 to 2014, he was Member of the Office of Presidency of Rete in Opera, for two terms, a national Body to which 20 Associations and Movements - Catholic or of Christian inspiration – adhere to, a widespread "Work of networks" founded on the principles of social Doctrine of the Church, expression of the autonomy and of the constitutive role of civil society on issues of major public relevance.
+From 2011 to 2014, he was Member of the Office of Presidency of Rete in Opera, for two terms, a national Body to which 20 Associations and Movements – Catholic or of Christian inspiration – adhere to, a widespread "Work of networks" founded on the principles of social Doctrine of the Church, expression of the autonomy and of the constitutive role of civil society on issues of major public relevance.

-He participated as Auditor, nominated by the Pope, at the XIII Ordinary General Assembly of the Synod of Bishops on the theme: "The new Evangelization for the transmission of the Christian faith" held in the Vatican from October 7 to 28, 2012.

 He was part of the Delegation of the Latin Patriarchate of Jerusalem, on the invitation of the Authorities of Israel, Jordan and Palestine, on the occasion of the Pontifical journey of Pope Francis to the Holy Land (May 24–26, 2014).

-As President of Renewal in the Spirit of Italy he organized and presided at the Olympic Stadium of Rome (June 1–2, 2014), with the special presence of Pope Francis, the 37th Convocation of the Renewal with 52.000 participants represented by 64 Countries.
-It was the first time that a Pope intervened at a Gathering in a Stadium organized by an ecclesial Movement.
-As President of RnS he organized and presided in St. Peter's Square (3 July 2015) an International event "Voices in prayer for the martyrs of today.
-For a spiritual Ecumenism and for an Ecumenism of blood", with the participation of Pope Francis, on the occasion of the 38th Convocation of the Renewal.
-11 high level Representatives of the three Christian traditions intervened (Catholic, Protestant, Orthodox) and artists Andrea Bocelli, Noa, Don Moen, Darlene Zschech with 35.000 participants.